-Testosterone Replacement Therapy results are gradual, highly individualized, and may be affected by a patient’s underlying medical conditions.
+When receiving TRT Mountain View patients will notice that results are gradual, highly individualized, and may be affected by a patient’s underlying medical conditions.
 Typically, patients report seeing positive quality-of-life results within three to six weeks.
 However, improved results for sexual dysfunction may take three to six months.

 No. Over-the-counter supplements are not approved by the FDA and have no proven effect on increasing testosterone.